Carmel California Getaway

 Along with beautiful views of the ocean, coves, headlands, meadows, and tide pools, you may see some local sea life (harbor seals, sea lions, sea otters, and whales).
 Fee for a car is $10.

-You can often find hotel deals in Carmel on this Hotels.com page (they post user reviews pulled from Hotels.com, Expedia, and more all in one place).
+Find hotel deals and booking info on TripAdvisor’s Carmel hotels page (they post user reviews pulled from Hotels.com, Expedia, and more all in one place).
 A few to check out:

 Where to Eat in Carmel?
 You can’t go wrong.
 Just come hungry.
 Here are just a few of the restaurants you’ll have to choose from.
 I have tons more to check off my bucket list, but here are a few I can vouch for.